stackhpc/ansible-slurm-appliance/ansible/roles/freeipa/README.md

   ```

 - For production use with an external FreeIPA server, a random one-time password (OTP) must be generated when adding hosts to FreeIPA (e.g. using `ipa host-add --random ...`).
 This password should be set as a hostvar `freeipa_host_password`.
-Initial host enrolment will use this OTP to enrole the host.
+Initial host enrolment will use this OTP to enrol the host.
 After this it becomes irrelevant so it does not need to be committed to git.
 This approach means the appliance does not require the FreeIPA administrator password.
 - For development use with the in-appliance FreeIPA server, `freeipa_host_password` will be automatically generated in memory.
 - The `control` host must define `appliances_state_dir` (on persistent storage).
-This is used to back-up keytabs to allow FreeIPA clients to automatically reenroll after e.g. reimaging.
+This is used to back-up keytabs to allow FreeIPA clients to automatically re-enrol after e.g. reimaging.
 Note that:
   - This is implemented when using the skeleton Terraform; on the control node `appliances_state_dir` defaults to `/var/lib/state` which is mounted from a volume.
   - Nodes are not re-enroled by a [Slurm-driven reimage](../../collections/ansible_collections/stackhpc/slurm_openstack_tools/roles/rebuild/README.md) (as that does not run this role).
   - If both a backed-up keytab and `freeipa_host_password` exist, the former is used.